Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Evan: Tame Impala.
 They’re the best band out right now.
 But hopefully, we can link up a tour with Danava.
 I could die happy after that.

-Brenden: Harsh toke, because that will actually happen and those are some awesome dudes.
+Brenden: Harsh Toke, because that will actually happen and those are some awesome dudes.

 Evan: I support any way possible of listening to Sacri Monti as long as we have something to do with it.
-Pay to listen to it, or don’t, bump it on vinyl or stream us online, I don’t care.
-I know its cliché, but all I care about is preventing some jackass from ripping us off.
+Pay to listen or don’t, bump it on vinyl or stream us online, I don’t care.
+I know it’s cliché, but all I care about is preventing some jackass from ripping us off.
 I support the people we work with, and we’ll get our stuff out there eventually.

-I grew up around a pretty massive collection of music and I was encouraged to dig in and enjoy it!
-I remember going up to these massive shelves of music and pick something out, stick it in the player, kick back with a set of headphones, read the liner notes, stare at the cover artwork and let the experience transport me away.
-There was just always something about having a physical object to hold in my hands made for a more complete listening experience, at least for me.
-Do you have any such connection with physically released music?
+Anthony: I have a collection of songs on my computer, lots of CDs, and about 400 LPs.
+I started from scratch and continue to buy records when I can afford them.
+I grew up around a massive music collection and was encouraged to dig in and enjoy it.
+I remember going up to those massive shelves, picking something out, sticking it in the player, kicking back with headphones, reading the liner notes, staring at the cover artwork, and letting the experience transport me away.
+Having a physical object in my hands makes for a more complete listening experience, at least for me.
+Do you have a similar connection with physically released music?

 Dylan: Fuck yes!
 I do that with everything I purchase!

-As much as I love my music collection, I love my digital music collection as well.
-Being able to take my music on the go with my in a big way has really changed the way that I listen to music and in turn has affected my musical tastes as well.
-I can carry so much music with me these days that it boggles the mind, but that’s not even the tip of iceberg!
-When you combine digital music with the internet that’s when you get something really revolutionary.
-Together they’ve exposed people to an entire universe of music that they otherwise would never have had access to, not to mention it’s almost eradicated locational boundaries overnight as well.
-Nothing is ever black and white though, and with the good comes the bad.
-While people may be getting more and more exposure, illegal downloading is running rampant and with all of the people out there that have been given an equal voice it’s harder and harder to get noticed in the chocked digital scene out there right now.
-As an artist during the reign of the digital era, what’s your opinion on digital music?
+As much as I love my music collection, I also love my digital music collection.
+Being able to take my music on the go has really changed how I listen and has affected my musical tastes.
+I can carry so much music with me these days that it boggles the mind.
+But that’s not even the tip of the iceberg!
+Combining digital music with the internet creates something revolutionary.
+Together, they expose people to a universe of music they otherwise wouldn’t access, eradicating locational boundaries overnight.
+But nothing is black and white; with good comes bad.
+While more exposure is great, illegal downloading is rampant, and in a crowded digital scene, getting noticed is tougher.
+As an artist in the digital era, what’s your opinion on digital music?

-Brenden: I think I listed them all earlier.
+Brenden: I think I listed them earlier.

 What about nationally and internationally?

-Evan: Pond, Tame Impala, Danava, Wishboneashhhh… I don’t know man
+Evan: Pond, Tame Impala, Danava, Wishboneashhhh… I don’t know, man.

 Last words: Fuck ******** Records.